Diagonal Difference Method (DDM)

 Next, we compute the differences using the constants:

-Step 3: Solve for xx and yy
+Step 3: Solve for and

-Finally, we solve for xx and yy:
+Finally, we solve for and :

 Thus, the solution to the system of equations is: